Criminal and Civil Division Units

 The Civil Division devotes roughly half of its resources to its Affirmative Civil Enforcement (ACE) program.
 ACE seeks to enforce federal regulatory requirements and to recover damages against those who submit false claims or commit fraud against the government.
 The majority of cases are brought to enforce the federal False Claims Act, with a significant portion of this work devoted to pursuing health care fraud.
 Some of the cases are initiated by private citizens who may bring suit on behalf of the United States in appropriate circumstances.
 ACE cases also include prosecutions for fraud in government procurements and actions to enforce the nation's environmental and civil rights laws.

 The Asset Recovery Unit (ARU) investigates and prosecutes both civil and criminal cases that involve the possible forfeiture of real property, currency, vehicles, and other items of value.
 The Unit is also responsible for recovering monies owed the government and pursues legal proceedings to enforce criminal fines, restitution orders, and civil judgments.
 ARU works to enhance cooperation among federal, state, and local law enforcement agencies by fairly distributing the forfeited assets.

-Established in February 2016, the mission of the Civil Rights Unit is to protect constitutional rights and to enforce federal civil rights statutes prohibiting discrimination on the basis of race, sex, religion, disability, military status, and other protected characteristics in the areas of education, housing, transportation, and employment, among others.
+Established in February 2016, the mission of the Civil Rights Unit is to protect constitutional rights and to enforce federal civil rights statutes prohibiting discrimination on the basis of race, sex, gender identity and sexual orientation, religion, disability, military status, and other protected characteristics in the areas of education, housing, transportation, and employment, among others.

 Civil AUSAs defend the United States and its agencies in a range of civil suits brought against the government.
 Such defensive cases include suits under the Federal Tort Claims Act; allegations of discrimination in federal employment; challenges to agency actions and government procurement under the Administrative Procedure Act; appeals under the Social Security Act; suits seeking the release of records under the Freedom of Information Act and Privacy Act; and the defense of government officials sued in their individual capacities.